NathanDuran/Switchboard-Corpus/README.md

 Thanks to Christopher Potts for providing the raw data in .csv format and the swda.py script for processing the .csv data, both of which can be found [here](https://github.com/cgpotts/swda)

 ## Data Format
-Utterance are tagged with the [SWBD-DAMSL](https://web.stanford.edu/~jurafsky/ws97/manual.august1.html) dialogue acts.
+Utterance are tagged with the [SWBD-DAMSL](https://web.stanford.edu/~jurafsky/ws97/manual.august1.html) DA.

 By default:
 - Utterances are written one per line in the format *Speaker* | *Utterance Text* | *Dialogue Act Tag*.
 This can be changed to only output the utterance text by setting the utterance_only_flag = True.